Medically reviewed by Drugs.com. Last updated on Aug 6, 2020.

 Use: Labeled Indications

-Non-small cell lung cancer, metastatic: Treatment of patients with anaplastic lymphoma kinase (ALK)-positive, metastatic non-small cell lung cancer (NSCLC) who have progressed on or are intolerant to crizotinib.
+Non-small cell lung cancer, metastatic: Treatment of anaplastic lymphoma kinase (ALK)-positive, metastatic non-small cell lung cancer (NSCLC) as detected by an approved test.

-Non-small cell lung cancer (NSCLC), metastatic (ALK-positive): Oral: 600 mg twice daily; continue until disease progression or unacceptable toxicity (Ou 2015)
+Non-small cell lung cancer (NSCLC), metastatic (ALK-positive): Oral: 600 mg twice daily; continue until disease progression or unacceptable toxicity (Ou 2016; Peters 2017)

 Missed doses: If a dose is missed or if vomiting occurs, take the next dose at the regularly scheduled time.